-Ideally, the program takes approximately 2 years to complete - 2 semesters of general education / prerequisites and 3 semesters of major required program courses.
-Regardless of the length of time you take to complete the prerequisites, the PTA Program classes are 3 consecutive semesters and must be completed within those 3 semesters.
-The classes begin in the fall of each year and program students graduate one year later at the end of the summer term.
+Ideally, the program takes approximately 2 years to complete - 2 semesters of general education courses and 3 semesters of major required program courses.
+Regardless of the length of time you take to complete the general education courses, the PTA Program classes are 3 consecutive semesters and must be completed within those 3 semesters.
+The PTA program classes begin in the fall of each year and program students graduate one year later at the end of the summer term.